Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    takes a pair of contexts and returns the intersection of these sets.
+    Take a pair of contexts and returns the intersection of these sets.

 **Parameters**